sunfounder/sunfounder-uno-and-mega-kit/docs/source/components/component_resistor.rst

 Therefore, you can observe the gap between the two chromatic bands at one end of the resistor; if it's larger than any other band gaps, then you can read from the opposite side.

-Let’s see how to read the resistance value of a 5-band resistor as shown below.
+Let's see how to read the resistance value of a 5-band resistor as shown below.

 .. image:: img/220ohm.jpg
     :width: 500